claus-e-andersen/clanElectrons/README.md

 ## Installation in R or Rstudio

-The library can be loaded into R using the install_github command which is in the devtools package:
+The library can be loaded into R using the install_github command which is in the devtools package.
+So you first need to ascertain that you have this package and you need to load it with the library command:

 ```
 install.packages("devtools")